NataliaJeszke/chatbot-react/README.md

 Librarian was created by a librarian who helped users of libraries and digital libraries through many years with problems such as: search issues, broken links or licenses and rights to digital resources.
 Chatbot was trained on years of experience of exchange topics between librarians and readers.

-Form more information contact me: njeszke.front@gmail.com
+For more information contact me: njeszke.front@gmail.com

 ## Technology
 ReactJS, NodeJS with Express, DialogFlow, MongoDB, Materialize CSS.